bbaudry/swart-studio/penplotting/README.md

 **vpype** works out-of-the-box to do two things:
 - post-process and optimize SVG files, see doc
-- generate Gcode with vpype-gcode `vpype --config vpype-flavor.toml read input.svg gwrite --profile idrawv2 output.gcode` [doc](https://pypi.org/project/vpype-gcode/)
+- generate Gcode with vpype-gcode `vpype --config vpype-flavor.toml read input.svg gwrite --profile idrawv2 output.gcode` [doc](https://pypi.org/project/vpype-gcode/). note that it does not support G02/G03 curve commands

 **juicy-gcode** works to transform SVG to gcode `./juicy-gcode ~/input.svg -f flavor.txt`
 One can change the size of the artwork by setting the density with `-d 32` (default is 96).
 Warning: a lower value means a bigger artwork , potentially outside the frame.
 With 1000 it's already very small.
+It synthesizes G02/G03 curve commands.

 ### P5->SVG->GCDODE from the browser